-- How To Identify Your Target Market & Make More Sales
+- How to Identify Your Online Target Audience and Sell More

 - Why You Should Focus On Clicks Before Conversions

-Seems simple enough and yet “Conversion” Analytics looks so intimidating that many of us skip this step so we can get straight to making money.
+Seems simple enough.
+Yet conversion analytics look so intimidating that many of us skip this step so we can get straight to making money.

-If you don’t have actionable analytics you’ll never get the full story on your landing page activity.
-You’ll end up throwing away money & guessing at what to do next.
+If you don’t have actionable analytics, you’ll never get the full story on your landing page activity.
+You’ll end up throwing away money and guessing at what to do next.

 Take the time.
 Learn to interpret your analytics data and make the most of it.
 Your marketing budget will thank you, I promise.